NielsOuvrard/NielsOuvrard/Readme.md

 # Hello, I'm Niels Ouvrard 👋

-I'm a third-year student at Epitech, passionate about coding and technology.
-Welcome to my GitHub page!
+I'm a third-year student at Epitech, passionate about embedded software programming.

 ## About Me